 So how often, and when, do you meet?

-It may not be the same folks attending week to week, which is fine, really.
+And it may not be the same folks attending meeting to meeting, which is fine, really.
 That's the beauty of being an online group.
 People will come if the topic interests them.
 No crowd is too big or too small.

-The two time slots try to balance not only the needs of US audiences (across 3+ time zones) but also those outside the US.
+And those two time slots try to balance not only the needs of US audiences (across 3+ time zones) but also those outside the US.
 Noon will be the afternoon/evening for Europe and east but before dawn in Asia/Pacific and west.
 6pm will be morning for Asia/Pac but late night for Europe.
 These are the challenges of a world-wide audience.
-(We've also polled the membership and these were the most popular time frames, though we may rerun the poll from time to time.)
+(We've also polled the membership over the years and these were the most popular timeframes.)

 But we can be flexible on the time and even the day.
 If you have a desire to present at another time, there will be an audience for it, for sure.